ant-laz/biglake-metastore-python/README.md

 --catalog=${CATALOG_NAME}
 ```

-### Create a new Databse in a BigLake Metastore Catalog
+### Database - Create a new Databse in a BigLake Metastore Catalog

 ```
 python blms_api.py database-create \